-Today, it is imperative to have high-speed Internet for homework, employment applications, job training, health services and civic activities.
-Yet, according to the 2016 Survey on Broadband Adoption in California conducted by the Field Research Corporation, 16% of Californians do not have a broadband (high-speed Internet) connection at home and cannot properly participate in our digital economy.
+Today it is imperative to have high-speed Internet for homework, employment applications, job training, health services and civic activities.
+Yet, according to the 2016 Survey on Broadband Adoption in California conducted by the Field Research Corporation, 16% of Californians do not have a broadband (high-speed Internet) connection at home and 30% do not have a computing device connected to broadband and thus cannot properly participate in our digital economy.

-The Digital Divide in California is particularly acute for rural communities and poor neighborhoods.
-Broadband wireline deployment is available to 95.5% of the population versus the Legislature’s 2017 goal of 98%.
-In terms of home broadband adoption, only 84% of the population has high-speed Internet versus the proposed goal of 90%.
-Further, the California Public Utilities Commission (CPUC) reported in April 2016 that only 43% of rural households have access to reliable broadband service.
+The Digital Divide in California is particularly acute for rural and low-income populations.
+Among households earning less than $22,000, only 43% have a home computing device connected to broadband.
+Likewise, the California Public Utilities Commission (CPUC) reported in April 2016 that only 43% of rural households have access to reliable broadband service.

 The Legislature established the California Advanced Services Fund (CASF) in 2008, and authorized $315 million to be collected over the past 7 years, from a small fee on phone bills, to support deployment of broadband into unserved and underserved areas to help close the Digital Divide.
 CASF has funded 57 projects and reached over 300,000 households.
 Nevertheless, CASF is out of money for infrastructure deployment with 14 pending projects.